Digital Preservation Policy: Executive Summary

 - Monitoring for and adapting to changing technologies and standards; providing for updated storage media, emulation software, and migration to new hardware and standards in order to best sustain access and integrity.

 - Applying OAIS reference protocol and OAI-PMH to facilitate interoperability and promote sharing of information as appropriate.

 Roles and Responsibilities:

-Digital preservation is the responsibility of LIS.
-LIS will draw on the skills and expertise of its merged librarian, archives, and information services staff to support the digital preservation needs of the College.
-LIS will engage in continuous training and continuing education to maintain a degree of expertise.
+Digital preservation is the responsibility of the Library and ITS.
+The Library will draw on the skills and expertise of its Library, ITS archives, and information services staff to support the digital preservation needs of the College.
+The Library will engage in continuous training and continuing education to maintain a degree of expertise.

 The preservation policy, and its supporting procedures, will be assessed annually to align with evolving College needs and technological change.